telemundo/vagrant-telemundo-leaf/README.md

 Install the required `ruby` dependencies:

-	sudo gem install bundler
     bundle install --path .bundle/gems

 Verify that all requirements have been met:

     bundle exec rake check

 If all checks pass, you can then continue with the creation of the VM by running:

     vagrant up

 Make sure that the following line is inside of the `/etc/hosts` file:

     192.168.56.101 local.msnlatino.telemundo.com

 Finally, visit [http://local.msnlatino.telemundo.com](http://local.msnlatino.telemundo.com) in your browser.

 ### Vagrant tips
-Once the provisioning step is completed, you can login into the VM using SSH:
+Once the provisioning step is completed, you can login into the VM via SSH:

     $ vagrant ssh